 This restaurant has lovely outdoor tables and handmade pasta.
 Don’t skip the house-made lasagna!
 The portions are large, so you can share a few dishes with your family.
 Borgo Pio 38.

-Check out our full post on Where to Eat in Rome with Kids for more suggestions.
+Check out our full post on our favorite places eat in Rome with kids for more suggestions.

--Swiss Guards are really Swiss.
-To apply for the job you must be an unmarried male, between 18 and 30 years of age, Catholic, and a Swiss national citizen, having completed basic training with the Swiss Armed Forces.
+5. To apply for the of Swiss Guard job you must be an unmarried male, between 18 and 30 years of age, Catholic, and a Swiss national citizen, having completed basic training with the Swiss Armed Forces.

 There You Have It: Visiting the Vatican with Kids